 Deferred revenue consists of publication fees collected in advance of publication.
+These revenues are recognized in the period when the services are rendered and performance obligations are met.

 Revenue

 PLOS recognizes revenues from contracts with customers using a five-step analysis of contracts to determine when and how revenue is to be recognized, based on the core principle that revenue is recognized to reflect the transfer of goods and services to customers in an amount equal to the consideration that PLOS receives or expects to receive.